openvinotoolkit/openvino/samples/python/hello_reshape_ssd/README.md

 ```
 [ INFO ] Creating OpenVINO Runtime Core
-[ INFO ] Reading the network: C:/test_data/models/ssdlite_mobilenet_v2.xml
+[ INFO ] Reading the model: C:/test_data/models/ssdlite_mobilenet_v2.xml
-[ INFO ] Reshaping the network to the height and width of the input image
+[ INFO ] Reshaping the model to the height and width of the input image
 [ INFO ] Loading the model to the plugin
 [ INFO ] Starting inference in synchronous mode
 [ INFO ] Found: class_id = 52, confidence = 0.98, coords = (21, 98), (276, 210)